Where we are diving

 - Perfect Buoyancy

 - Underwater Photography

-- Unlimited shore diving
+- Unlimited shore diving on dive days

 What’s not included

 - Beverages not listed including

 - Travel insurance (recommended)

 - Atomic Venom dive mask